NCPS | NCPS Complaints & Concerns Procedure

 What is the Assessment Panel?

-There is a threshold test for whether or not the Professional Conduct Officer will audit the member.
+may do a compliance check or audit of the member.
+A compliance check is where the member is asked to send in details of their supervision, insurance and CPD (Continuing Professional Development) to assure the Society that their practice is being undertaken in line with our Terms & Conditions.
+An audit is a more complex process where we may examine the member’s qualifications and experience in more detail, as a way of providing valuable insight to our Panel.
+There is a threshold test for whether or not the Professional Conduct Manager will audit the member.
 The test is whether or not an audit would assist a Panel in understanding any public assurance risk in the member’s practice, given the nature of your complaint.
 For example, if your complaint states that the member didn’t seem to understand your particular issues during therapy, an audit may help us decide whether the member was properly trained and supervised to deal with your particular concerns, or whether they should have referred you to another therapist.
+If the PCM does conduct an audit, this may delay the Assessment Panel process.

 D. The Panel will then make its decision, which can be one of the following outcomes: